1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

 pricing:
   heading: Where to get Junie's Spicy Fritter?
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    We are striving to make it easy to make fritters a part of your life.
+L&J Family Foods proudly partners with a set of local and state organizations.
+You can find our delicious snack at the following store locations of our partners below:

+    Don't worry, online ordering is coming your way soon enough.
+Can't wait? email us at [landjfoods@1upvc.com](landjfoods@1upvc.com) and payment info.

   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items: